trueos/pcbsd/src-qt5/docs/introduction.rst

 interface so this section lists any functional changes that have occurred since |version|.
 As these new features are documented, the installed version of this Handbook is automatically updated.

+* The "Enable Optional Services" screen has been added to the post-configuration wizard.
+Currently, this screen allows you to enable the SSH service which will automatically start this service and generate the firewall rules needed to allow SSH connections to the system.

 * The "Enterprise (Long Term Support)" repository has been added to :menuselection:`AppCafe® --> Configure --> Repository Configuration`.
 This option is meant for enterprise users that wish to only receive software updates which fix known security vulnerabilities.